sstrong99/calcWaterIR/README.md

 ## Compiling

-To compile, you will need the [xdrfile library](ftp://ftp.gromacs.org/pub/contrib/xdrfile-1.1.4.tar.gz).
+To compile, you will need the xdrfile library from ftp://ftp.gromacs.org/pub/contrib/xdrfile-1.1.4.tar.gz.

 To compile for GPUs, you will also need CUDA and the [MAGMA library](https://icl.cs.utk.edu/magma/)